devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 #### How to start learning or get into the programming field?

 _Start with the basics.
-Go with basic C programming or Python first. **Understanding** what is what is most **important** than completing the programming language._
+Go with basic C programming or Python first. **Understanding** what is what is most **important** than completely learning the programming language._

 #### How to learn and make software in a week?

 *Depends on how much you put effort.
-If you are an experienced programmer already, then you could make things in a week.
-If you are a beginner then take it slow, set goals complete it intolerable time.
+If you are an experienced programmer already, then you could make things in a week (Depends on the project too).
+If you are a beginner then take it slow, set goals, complete it in a tolerable time.
 It's not the end of the world.
 Isn't it?*

 #### How many programming languages do you know?

 *I know a quite few.
-C, C++, Java, Python, Swift, Ruby, Go, Kotlin, PHP, Javascript, Go lang.*
+C, C++, Java, Python, Swift, Ruby, Go, Kotlin, PHP, Javascript.*

 #### Do you code for 24/7?